Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Building the HMC algorithm

-Ultimately, a value $u$ is generated from a uniform distribution, $U\left(0,1\right)$.
-In the event that $u<min(1,r)$, the point $\left(q_{i},p_{i}\right)$ is accepted as the subsequent state of the chain.
+Ultimately, a value $u$ is generated from a uniform distribution $U(0,1)$.
+In the event that $u<min(1,r)$, the point $(q_{i},p_{i})$ is accepted as the subsequent state of the chain.
 Otherwise, the current state is assigned as the next state of the chain.
-In summary, this procedure is appended in Algorithm \ref{algo}.
+This procedure is summarized in Algorithm \ref{algo}.

 In this work, we will use the Leapfrog algorithm presented in \cite{nume} to approximate the solution of the system of equations \eqref{hamest1}.
-The Leapfrog algorithm is commonly used in HMC because it shares the symplectic property of Hamiltonian dynamics, as introduced in section \ref{sec_ecuaham}.
+The Leapfrog algorithm is commonly used in HMC because it shares the symplectic property of Hamiltonian dynamics, as introduced in Section \ref{sec_ecuaham}.
 As demonstrated in reference \cite{nume}, the Leapfrog method is proven to be a symplectic method when applied to the solution of Hamilton's equations of the form \eqref{hamest1}.
 The advantage of utilising the Leapfrog algorithm is that it preserves volume and, due to its symmetry, is also reversible.
 Consequently, the Leapfrog algorithm exhibits a preferable global and local error order in comparison to alternative methods, as shown in Table \ref{tabla_errores} consulted in \cite{hand}.

 In the context of the Leapfrog algorithm, the solution of the system of equations \eqref{hamest1} is approximated by defining $T$ as $L\epsilon$, where $L$ represents the number of steps of length $ \epsilon$ taken by the Leapfrog algorithm.
 The parameter $\epsilon$ serves to regulate the degree of precision with which the leapfrog algorithm approximates the trajectory of the Hamiltonian dynamics.
-As detailed in Section \eqref{tasahh}, an appropriate approximation of the solution to the Hamiltonian equation is crucial for achieving a high acceptance rate in the HMC algorithm
+As detailed in Section \ref{tasahh}, an appropriate approximation of the solution to the Hamiltonian equation is crucial for achieving a high acceptance rate in the HMC algorithm.

 The value of the parameter $L$ must be selected based on the chosen value of the parameter $ \epsilon$.
 If a small value of $ \epsilon$ is selected, the value of $L$ should be large enough to ensure that the length of the path traversed by the chain in a single iteration, represented by the value $L\epsilon$, is sufficient to efficiently explore the target distribution and avoid autocorrelation in the chain.
+Choosing optimal values for $\epsilon$ and $L$ is a delicate balancing act: a step size too large results in low acceptance rates due to discretization errors, while a step size too small leads to inefficient, random-walk-like behavior.